-No other information on Quilter's system of governance is considered sufficiently material to require disclosure in this section.
+No other information on Quilter's system of governance was considered sufficiently material to require disclosure in this section.

-Section C Risk profile
+Section C. Risk profile

 The Quilter Board has carried out a robust assessment of the principal strategic risks facing the Group, including those that would threaten its business model, future performance, solvency and liquidity, as well as those risks that are non-financial in nature.
-A brief description of these principal risks (in addition to those covered in sections C.1 to C.5) is found below.
-Further information on these risks, together with their key mitigants, can be found in pages 44 to 49 of the Quilter plc 2022 Annual Report.
+A brief description of these principal risks (in addition to those covered in sections C.1 to C.5) is provided below.
+Further information on these risks, together with their key mitigants, can be found in pages 37 to 41 of the Quilter plc 2023 Annual Report.

-The Group has adopted the Standard Formula specified in Solvency II legislation to assess the capital risks within Quilter.
-The Group uses the Standard Formula to calculate the Group solvency capital requirement, reflecting the Group's capital risk profile covering underwriting, market, credit and operational risks.
-These risk profiles, and the Group's liquidity risk profile, are described individually in sections C.1 to C.5.
+The Group uses the Solvency II Standard Formula to calculate the Group solvency capital requirement, reflecting the Group's capital risk profile covering underwriting, market, credit and operational risks.
+These risk exposures, and the Group's liquidity risk exposure, are described in sections C.1 to C.5.